KNX-FM: HD2 history

 On January 8, 2018, Entercom entered a deal to bring the New York City-based dance/EDM webcast Pulse 87 to the Los Angeles airwaves as a HD2 subchannel of KNX-FM, billing it as "Pulse 97.1 HD2".
 The subchannel replaced the simulcast of KNX, which moved over to the HD2 subchannel of KCBS-FM.

 On August 31, 2018, KNX-HD2 dropped Pulse 87 to make room for the newly launched "Out Now Radio", a talk/EDM format targeted to the LGBTQ community.
 Many of the hosts on Out Now Radio were based at Entercom's Los Angeles studios.
 On November 1, 2018, Out Now Radio rebranded as "Channel Q".

+After the KNX simulcast was discontinued on the main signal in May 2026, it was moved to the HD2 subchannel and Channel Q was moved to KRTH’s HD2 subchannel.